indrabasak/indrabasak.github.io/_posts/2018-04-15-making-sense-of-blockchain.md

  considered more of a **foundational** technology.
 It's not disruptive in the sense of cell phones replacing landline telephones or the take over of 35mm film cameras by digital cameras.
-The blockchain technology has the potential to have enormous effect on societies and economies but the process of adoption will be slow.
+The blockchain technology has the potential to have an enormous effect on societies and economies but the process of adoption will be slow.
 Beyond cryptocurrency, blockchain can be used in electronic medical records, notary, real estate, etc.